aws-samples/aws-lambda-inference-cdk-compute-blog/README.md

 For full details on how this works:

-- Read the Compute Blog post at: https://aws.amazon.com/blogs/compute/TBD
+- Read the Compute Blog post

 ## Testing